-In a decision entitled New York State Department of Transportation, issued on August 7, 1998, the INS enumerated very restrictive criteria for obtaining National Interest Waivers.
-The petitioner is required to demonstrate that going through the PERM or labor certification process would be contrary to the national interest.
+In a decision entitled Matter of Dhanasar, issued on December 27, 2016, the USCIS vacated it’s long-standing precedent decision holding that the petitioner is required to demonstrate that going through the PERM process would be contrary to the national interest.

 Skype Consultations Available!

 In addition, Congress passed a law in 1999 which eased these restrictions for physicians who practice in medically-underserved areas or for the Veterans Administration.
 The INS issued regulations eviscerating many important portions of the law.
 Our law firm sued the INS in Federal Court, and on June 7, 2006, the U.S. Court of Appeals for the Ninth Circuit, in Schneider v.
 Chertoff, struck down many of the restrictions contained in the INS regulations.